shikokuchuo/nanonext/README.md

 #### Linux / Mac / Solaris

-Installation from source requires ‘libnng’ \>= v1.6.0 and ‘libmbedtls’
+Installation from source requires ‘libnng’ \>= v1.5.0 and ‘libmbedtls’
-\>= 2 - suitable installations are automatically detected - or else
-‘cmake’ to compile ‘libnng’ v1.6.0 alpha (c5e9d8a) and ‘libmbedtls’ v3.4.0 included within the package sources.
+\>= 2 (suitable installations are automatically detected), or else ‘cmake’ to compile ‘libnng’ v1.6.0 pre-release (8e1836f) and ‘libmbedtls’ v3.4.0 included within the package sources.

+Note: it is recommended for stability and performance reasons to use the bundled library versions.
+To always compile the libraries from source even if system installations exist, set the environment variable `NANONEXT_LIBS` prior to installation e.g. by `Sys.setenv(NANONEXT_LIBS = 1)`.

-Note: ‘libnng’ v1.6.0 is not yet available in system repositories;
-‘libmbedtls’ is available as libmbedtls-dev (deb) or libmbedtls-devel (rpm).
+Alternatively, ‘libnng’ is available as libnng-dev (deb) or nng-devel (rpm), and ‘libmbedtls’ is available as libmbedtls-dev (deb) or libmbedtls-devel (rpm).

 The ‘INCLUDE_DIR’ and ‘LIB_DIR’ environment variables may be set prior to package installation to specify a custom location for ‘libmbedtls’ or